 Your condition will affect the cost of your travel insurance.
 The higher your risk of needing medical treatment abroad, the higher the premium you’ll pay.

-Preparation is the key here.
 Wherever you’re travelling, you’ll need to make sure you've sorted your travel insurance before your trip.

 It’s worth noting that the UK has healthcare agreements with several countries in non-European Economic Areas (EEA).

 Some of the countries included are Australia, New Zealand, Gibraltar and Montenegro.

 In the countries listed, you’ll receive state healthcare at a low cost or for free, should you need it.

 To access healthcare in these countries, you’ll need to prove who you are and where you live.
 To see the full details and the list of countries, visit the NHS website.

 As we mentioned above, you’ll still need to get travel insurance.
 This applies wherever you’re travelling to.